 - Hand sanitizer must be available for use when entering the vehicle.
-Hand sanitizer should be used after touching public surfaces such as gas pumps and parking meters and pay stations, and when entering and exiting buildings.
+Hand sanitizer should be used after touching public surfaces such as gas pumps, parking meters, and pay stations and when entering and exiting buildings.

-- If the vehicle is shared with others or there are multiple occupants, frequent touchpoints within the vehicle must be disinfected with wipes before and after each trip (for example, the steering wheel, gear shift, door frame/handles, windows, radio/temperature dials, and seatbelt buckles).
+- If the vehicle is shared with others or there are multiple occupants, frequent touchpoints within the vehicle should be disinfected with wipes before and after each trip (e.g., the steering wheel, gear shift, door frame/handles, windows, radio/temperature dials, and seatbelt buckles).

 Requirements for all vehicles involving two or more occupants and regardless of trip length:

-- Distancing in the vehicle should be maximized by alternating passenger side seating and driver side seating by row.
+- Distancing in the vehicle should be maximized where possible by alternating passenger side seating and driver side seating by row.

-- For vehicles with a single row of seats, each person must be seated by a window, as far apart as possible.
+- For vehicles with a single row of seats, each person should be seated by a window as far apart as possible.

-- Food and drinks may not be consumed during the trip
+- Food and drinks must not be consumed during the trip

-Rental vehicles are allowed, subject to restrictions in the University’s fleet policy.
+Rental vehicles are allowed, subject to restrictions in the University’s Fleet Policy.
+Follow requirements outlined above.